bekirduran/observer_pattern_example/README.md

 Simple notification application!
 There are a notification push center.
 When it pushing any message, the clients that adding as observer receive simultaneously.

 Assume that every single frame some client(your costumer phones, and tablets).
 So your message or notification should be diffrenet for every single devices.
-So i used;
+Thus i used;

 - interface(Display) -> As your imagine :)